cgabrieu/full-stack-overflow-developer-api/README.md

 ## About

-In this API people can post and answer questions.
-You can register, view the answered and unanswered questions, send an answer and access a ranking with the users who have the most answer points.
+This API allows users to post and answer questions.
+You can register, browse both answered and unanswered questions, submit answers, and check a leaderboard ranking users by their answer points.

 <br/>